The IUGS-COGE Chris King Medal on Geoscience Education Excellence

 Meet the 2023 Chris King Medallist: Dr. Hector Lacreu

-Dr. Héctor Luis Lacreu, a visionary geologist and educator, has been recognized with the prestigious Chris King Medal 2023 for his transformative contributions to geoscience education.
-Since 1996, Dr. Lacreu has championed innovative teaching methods that prioritize fieldwork experiences over traditional lab experiments.
+Dr. Héctor Luis Lacreu, was recognized with the IUGS Chris King Medal 2023 for his transformative contributions to geoscience education across Latin America and the Caribbean.
+Since 1996, Dr. Lacreu championed innovative teaching methods that prioritized fieldwork over traditional laboratory experiments, utilizing the local landscape to engage students through his groundbreaking “geological alphabet.”

 In honouring Dr Lacreu with the Chris King Medal, we celebrate a luminary who has reshaped geoscience education for the better.
 His work, echoing through classrooms and beyond, will undoubtedly inspire generations of geoscientists.